devgabrielsborges/X-Bot/README.md

 X-Bot is a Twitter/X automation bot that posts promotional tweets using data stored in Firebase, generates text with AI via Groq Cloud, and sends notifications via SMS with the Twilio API.

 ## Features
-- Retrieves the current index for the post.
+- Retrieves the current index for the post
-- Fetches product information from Firebase.
+- Fetches product information from Firebase
-- Generates promotional text using Groq Cloud.
+- Generates promotional text using Groq Cloud's AI models
-- Posts the text on Twitter.
+- Posts the text on Twitter/X
-- Updates Firebase with the post status.
+- Updates Firebase with the post status
-- Sends SMS notifications via Twilio.
+- Sends SMS notifications via Twilio

 ## Prerequisites
 - Python 3.12
 - Poetry (Python dependency management)
-- Firebase account
+- Firebase account and credentials.json file
 - Twilio account
 - Groq Cloud account
 - Twitter Developer account